jordansmithsgames/BlobbyBoy/README.md

 # Blobby Boy
 Simple 2D platformer level created for DIG6751C assignment

-Play the level here: https://linkraft.github.io/BlobbyBoy/
+You can play the level here: https://linkraft.github.io/BlobbyBoy/ Go fullscreen to remove the blue line artifacts that are present in the default window.